 Weâ€™re repairing several retaining walls and barrier and installing improved drainage systems to make the carriageway safer.
 Weâ€™re also resurfacing to fix defects to make journeys smoother.

-During lockdown we'll work Monday to Friday, but we'll review the overnight closures following government guidelines once lockdown restrictions are lifted.
+During lockdown we've been working Monday to Friday, but we'll review the overnight closures prior to re-starting work.

 Please remember that closures can change.
 For the most up to date information (including timings) check the Planned Roadworks feed.
 You can view on the Roadworks search page for more search options, or check our regional Twitter feed.

 |May 2020||First drainage scheme begins|